 Governance issues and fraud have an increasingly large impact on business.
 When implementing business strategies, professionals in all sectors of the economy are confronted by a wide range of governance issues because of the electronic and global nature of their business operations.
 Fraud is an ever present problem in a technology driven business environment and understanding how fraud occurs and can be prevented and detected is becoming a necessity for business operations.
 Business professionals need to have an understanding of the IT governance issues, be familiar with risk management, fraud detection and prevention, gathering evidence and have an understanding of legal issues that are associated with the forensic accounting role, including participation in a mock trial.

-This unit will introduce students to the Australian legal environment and develop students' knowledge and understanding of the basic principles of business law and the Australian corporations legislation.
+As many business decisions involve a consideration of business and corporate law, postgraduates with an accountancy degree should possess a basic understanding of the Australian legal system, as well as knowledge of business and company law as this will equip them with skills required for professional practice.
+The rationale for this unit is to introduce students to the Australian legal environment and to develop students' knowledge and understanding of the basic principles of business law and company law.
 Students will be encouraged to develop their research and analytical skills relevant to contemporary business and corporate practice.

-International trade has become fundamental to the survival and growth of many businesses in Australia as well as other economies.
-International business students need an understanding of the many challenges and opportunities entailed in the management of trade.
-International trade management is an applied, technical and evolving area of international business operations that reflects the dynamic nature of trans-national trade in the global economy.
-This unit examines the importance of international trade for Australia's economic development, provides key information related to trade in services, importing and exporting and countertrade via industry perspectives on issues of current importance in international trade and provides a structured lecture and tutorial programme to achieve this.
+Trade in services, importing and exporting, countertrade and e-commerce has become fundamental to the survival and growth of many businesses in Australia as well as in other economies.
+International business students need a good knowledge and understanding of the many challenges entailed in international trade transactions.
+The management of trade strategies and practices is an applied, technical and evolving area of international business operations that reflects the dynamic nature of trans-national trade in the global economy.

+International markets are becoming increasingly competitive as globalisation, technology changes and distribution changes influence the flows of goods and services.
+Recognising this criticality, this advanced unit builds on strategic knowledge and skills developed in earlier units, extending students’ ability to apply theories and business and marketing principles and frameworks to key issues in the contemporary international landscape.
 This unit gives students essential knowledge and skills to understand and strategically respond to the challenges and opportunities of international marketing.
-Students will evaluate and formulate international marketing strategies.
-Students will develop and practice their critical thinking, data analysis and decision making skills.
-They will also learn to craft and defend their judgements to make effective contributions to marketing strategy informed by cultural and ethical understanding.
+Students will evaluate and formulate international marketing strategies, develop and practice their critical thinking, data analysis, and decision making skills, and craft and defend their judgements to make effective contributions to marketing strategy informed by cultural and ethical understanding.

 Innovation is at the heart of success for developing products and services that offer customer value.
 This unit adopts a service design approach to understanding the creative development process and the commercialisation strategies of developing innovative products and services within the marketing mix.
 This unit provides students with the knowledge and practice of ideating new service and products, designing and evaluating prototypes, developing branding and packaging and finally developing a business case for commercialisation.